IanCWeston/dinohunter/README.md

 ### Connect to the new server

-- Change directory back to the main directory
 - Execute - `../connect/connect.sh`
-- Enter in the dns name when prompted
 - As long as this SSH session is open you can access the Kibana and Velociraptor front ends at:
   - [Kibana](http://localhost:5601 "http://localhost:5601")
   - [Velociraptor](https://localhost:8889 "https://localhost:8889")